10 Pick-Your-Own Fruit Farms in Wisconsin

 The founders of Blue Skies Berry Farm took inspiration from the likes of nature-loving writer Henry David Thoreau and famed Wisconsin conservationist Aldo Leopold.
 You’ll find a carefree atmosphere as you pursue “berry therapy,” as the owners call it, with eating a few raspberries as you pick never frowned upon and kids and pets always welcomed.

-More pick-your-own raspberries: Try Nelson’s Berry Farm in Westboro for pick-your-own raspberries, strawberries and blueberries, along with fresh veggies, maple syrup, pumpkins, squash, gourds and even homegrown black angus beef.
+More pick-your-own raspberries: Try Nelson’s Berry Farm in Westboro for pick-your-own raspberries, strawberries and blueberries, along with fresh veggies, maple syrup, pumpkins, gourds and even homegrown black angus beef.

 Raspberry harvest: Starting as early as May and running as late as November in Wisconsin, depending on the variety.

 Though strawberries are the star at BerryLand in Abrams, pick-your-own rhubarb, asparagus, pumpkins, squash and gourds also are available seasonally.
 Come autumn, the farm offers fall decorations and scarecrows, as well as kid-friendly haunted hayrides out to the pumpkin patch.

 More pick-your-own strawberries: Find more pick-your-own strawberries at Kirschbaum’s Strawberry Acres in Beaver Dam, which also offers honey, sweet peas, hickory nuts and goods from other local producers including tomatoes, pies and syrups.

 Strawberry harvest: Typically mid-May through mid-June in Wisconsin.

 Cherry Lane Orchard’s main business focus is on customers’ pick-your-own experience at its 13-acre cherry and apple orchards.
 In addition to the expected items like water, bug spray and a picnic basket, this Sturgeon Bay operation encourages visitors to bring fresh fish to trade for cherries!